victor-hugo-dc/victor-hugo-dc/README.md

 <br/>

-- 🔭 I’m currently working on [Shoutify](https://github.com/victor-hugo-dc/shoutify), a Spotify clone that adds a social component to the web player.
-- 🌱 I’m currently taking a leave of absence to work on my mental and physical well-being.
+- 🌱 I’m currently at Microsoft as a Software Engineering Intern.
 - 📫 How to reach me: email me at delcarpio dot vh "at" gmail dot com.